ChristopherFritz/Mokuro-Bookshelf/README.md

 ## Dependencies

 Relies on Mokuro HTML files generated using my [Mokuro fork](https://github.com/ChristopherFritz/mokuro), which adds extra information (page count and path to cover image) to the local storage.

+## Browser Support

+This has been developed and texted on Chromium on Linux.

+Firefox does not appear to allow local storage to be visible across different file: documents, which prevents the bookshelf from being able to see Mokuro information.